-While Bachelor of Science in Safety Engineering programs aren't available, high school graduates can apply to a Bachelor of Science in Occupational Safety and Health program, which highlights science, fire prevention and construction safety topics.
-Another option is a Bachelor of Science in Fire Protection and Safety Engineering program, which imparts knowledge of health and safety engineering through the study of safety analysis and arson investigation procedures.
+Those interested in safety engineering can apply to a Bachelor of Science in Occupational Safety and Health program, which highlights science, fire prevention and construction safety topics.
+On the other hand, a Bachelor of Science in Fire Protection and Safety Engineering imparts knowledge of health and safety engineering through the study of safety analysis and arson investigation procedures.
 Laboratory experiences may be included.

 Bachelor of Science in Occupational Safety and Health

-Students complete courses that relay knowledge of the basic sciences, while professional courses provide an in-depth look into fire prevention, systems safety, toxicology, environmental law and Occupational Safety and Health Administration (OSHA) compliance standards.
-These courses emphasize experiential learning and often include laboratory activities.
+This degree program provides the knowledge necessary to improve the safety of employees and the general population in a hazardous work environment.
+Students learn about fire prevention, systems safety, toxicology, environmental law and Occupational Safety and Health Administration (OSHA) compliance standards.
+These courses emphasize experiential learning and often involve laboratory activities.
 Additional classes students may encounter include:

 - Industrial hygiene